 - Location: Make sure the cabinet is installed in a location that does not exceed aggregate quantities, breach segregation distances, or create a fire or obstruction hazard.

-- Level: A flammable liquids cabinet must be installed on a solid, flat surface to ensure the spill sump and auto-closing doors operate properly.
+- Surface: A flammable liquids cabinet must be installed on a solid, flat surface to ensure the spill sump and auto-closing doors operate properly.

-Once the cabinet has been installed, you’ll need to train your workers to ensure the cabinet is loaded and used properly.
-The operating procedures should include:
+Once your flammable liquids cabinet has been installed, you’ll need to train your workers to ensure the cabinet is loaded and used properly.

 - Never loading the cabinet past capacity.

 - Unless recommended otherwise, storing flammable liquids containers upright.